 Though AWS’s offering of more than 212 services will definitely provide you the utility you need for almost any of your projects, there are still certain areas where the platform struggles.
 The most obvious of these areas include application deployment, billing, and common cloud computing issues.

-AWS deployment problems and service limits
+AWS deployment issues and service limits

 For many who aren’t familiar with the terminology, Amazon Elastic Compute Cloud (Amazon EC2) is a cloud computing service that allows users to create their own virtual machines and run applications on them.